manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_install.md

 You will have the VS Code attached to remote machine (rock board)

+You will be able to perform all in rock4 board but you will not have screen monitor graphic service
 ## **2. Install drivers**
 You will need to install:
 - rplidar